Tyrannosoar/StormHacks-2025/SUPABASE_SETUP.md

-# Supabase Setup Guide for MagnaCarter
+# Supabase Setup Guide for MagnaCart

-This guide will help you set up Supabase for your MagnaCarter grocery management app.
+This guide will help you set up Supabase for your MagnaCart grocery management app.

 ## Step 1: Create a Supabase Project